Pwd9000-ML/devcontainer-templates/src/github-actions-runner-devcontainer/README.md

 ## Using this definition

-A devcontainer that spins up and runs a self hosted GitHub Actions runner inside a Codespace attached to the current repository.
+A devcontainer that spins up and runs a **self hosted GitHub Actions runner** inside the compute of a Codespace.

 ## Options